Glass Flow

 The study demonstrates dramatically what many scientists had reasoned earlier.
 "You would have to bring normal glass to 350 deg.
 Celsius (662 deg.
 F.) in order to begin to see changes," says William C. LaCourse, assistant director of the NSF Industry-University Center for Glass Research at Alfred (N.Y.)
 University.

-Viscosity depends on the chemical composition of the glass.
-Even germanium oxide glass, which flows more easily than other types, would take 10^32 years (100,000,000,000,000,000,000,000,000,000,000) to sag.
+Viscosity is dependent one the chemical composition of the glass.
+Even germanium oxide glass, which flows more easily than other types, would take 10^32 years (100,000,000,000,000,000,000,000,000,000,000) to flow.
 Zanotto calculates.
 Medieval stained glass contains impurities that could lower the viscosity and speed the flow, but even a significant reduction wouldn't alter the conclusion, he remarks, since the age of the universe is only 10^10 (100,000,000,00).

 The difference in thickness sometimes observed in antique windows probably results from glass manufacturing methods, says LaCourse.
 Until the 19th century, the only way to make window glass was to blow molten glass into a large globe then flatten it into a disk.
 Whirling the disk introduced ripples and thickened the edges.
 For structural stability, it would make sense to install those thick portions in the bottom of the pane, he says.